Dieudonné (comedian): 2015

 On 13 January, Dieudonné was arrested in Paris, accused of publicly supporting terrorism, based on his earlier Facebook comments where he appeared to support the kosher supermarket gunman Amedy Coulibaly.

 2016

-According to the Canadian Broadcasting Corporation's report by Benjamin Shingler, dated 11 May 2016, Dieudonné M'bala M'bala was refused entry at the Montréal–Pierre Elliott Trudeau International Airport by Canada Border Services Agency on the grounds of prior criminal convictions and forced to return home.
+According to the Canadian Broadcasting Corporation's report by Benjamin Shingler dated 11 May 2016, Dieudonné M'bala M'bala was refused entry at the Montréal–Pierre Elliott Trudeau International Airport by Canada Border Services Agency on the grounds of prior criminal convictions and forced to return home.
 He had been scheduled to perform ten shows in Montreal starting Wednesday night, 11 May 2016.

 2020

 In 2020, Dieudonné was banned from YouTube, Facebook, Instagram and TikTok.

 2022

 One of his songs, a Nightcore version of Petit Poney, went viral on social media, released by 88century.

-Court actions
+2024

+Dieudonné was an independent candidate of the extreme right in Guadeloupe's 1st constituency in the 2024 French legislative election.